Koolwiza/Leveling-System/README.md

 - [x] **Fill out the stuff in config.json**

 # ⬆️ Leveling-System
-A leveling systme discord bot with commands such as rank and leaderboard
+A leveling system discord bot with commands such as rank and leaderboard

 # ⌨️ Commands
 | Commands  | Description |